 - The city has convened an inter-disciplinary team that informs and assists in development, progress, and influence of this program.
-This team includes city staff from Public Works, Community Development, and Operations. - The city has been actively working on the 2024 Comprehensive Plan update and anticipates adoption in February 2025.
-Stormwater management needs informed the Land Use, Environmental, Shoreline Management, Capital Facilities, and Transportation elements of the Plan. - The city requires that LID principles and BMPs are the preferred and commonly used approach to site development.
+This team includes city staff from Public Works, Community Development, and Operations. - The city adopted the current Comprehensive Plan in April 2025.
+Stormwater management needs informed the Land Use, Environmental, Shoreline Management, Capital Facilities, and Transportation elements of the Plan. - The city has drafted a new Climate Element for inclusion in the Comprehensive Plan that city council will consider in 2026.
+This Climate Element includes strategies informed by climate resilience needs of stormwater infrastructure. - The city requires LID principles and BMPs as the preferred approach to site development.
 Requirements are found in the city's current Stormwater Management and Site Development Manual and the Gig Harbor Municipal Code.
-Barriers to LID are assessed on an ongoing basis. - The city adopted a SMAP on November 28, 2022 by Ordinance 1501, which incorporated it into the Comprehensive Plan as Appendix F. The SMAP identifies
+Barriers to LID are assessed on an ongoing basis.

-North Creek as Gig Harbor's priority basin and outlines short-term and long-term actions the city will take to protect it.

-- The city adopted its Urban Forestry Management Plan by Resolution 1295 on October 9, 2023.
+- The city adopted a SMAP on November 28, 2022 by Ordinance 1501, which incorporated it into the Stormwater Comprehensive Plan as Appendix F. The SMAP identifies North Creek as Gig Harbor's priority basin and outlines short-term and long-term actions the city will take to protect it. - The city adopted its Urban Forestry Management Plan by Resolution 1295 on October 9, 2023.
 This plan details the city's tree canopy and includes a priority planting map to maximize stormwater management benefits. - The city adopted its Climate Action Plan by Resolution 1294 on October 9, 2023.
 This plan is a framework of actions and strategies the city can implement to reduce greenhouse gas emissions and increase climate change resilience.

-Table 2 presents the work plan for the 2025 Stormwater Planning activities.
-These tasks were developed through an interactive process with staff from the pertinent city departments.
+Table 2 presents the work plan for the 2026 Stormwater Planning activities.
+Tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 2.
-2025 Stormwater Planning Work Plan

-Task ID Task Description Lead Schedule Notes SWPL-1 Continue to convene annual charette with inter-disciplinary team.
+2026 Stormwater Planning Work Plan Task ID Task Description Lead Schedule Notes SWPL-1 Continue to convene annual charette with inter-disciplinary team.
 Conduct additional meetings between Engineering/Planning for tree canopy and Comp Plan/SMAP updates.
-Engineering Originally convened August 1, 2020.
-Continue to convene annually SWPL-2 Report stormwater considerations on long-range plans.
+Engineering Continue to convene annually SWPL-2 Report stormwater considerations on long-range plans.
 Engineering/Planning Due March 31, 2027 SWPL-3 Require LID principles and BMPs when updating, revising, and developing new local development codes, rules, standards, and other enforceable documents.
 Annually assess and document barriers to LID.
-Engineering/Planning Ongoing SWPL-4 Assess the city's current Urban Forestry Management Plan for meeting tree canopy planning requirements.
+Engineering/Planning Ongoing SWPL-4 Implement adopted Urban Forestry Management Plan for meeting tree canopy planning requirements.
 Engineering/Planning Due December 31, 2028 SWPL-5 Develop a SMAP for a new priority catchment area or identify additional actions for the existing SMAP.
-Engineering/Planning Original SMAP completed 2022.
-New/updated SMAP due March 31, 2027 SWPL-6 SMAP action item: North Creek Culvert Removal project (CIP 2305).
-Engineering In Design/Permitting 2025 SWPL-7 Develop an Ecology-approved Enhanced Maintenance Plan (EMP) for North Creek basin.
-Engineering Grant offered 2024, awaiting agreement
+Engineering/Planning New/updated SMAP due March 31, 2027 SWPL-6 SMAP action item: North Creek Culvert Removal project (CIP 2305).
+Engineering In Design/Permitting SWPL-7 Develop an Ecology-approved Enhanced Maintenance Plan (EMP) for North Creek basin.
+Engineering Grant-funded project, pending Ecology approval.